mantidproject/governance/governance.md

 * Acts as an arbitration and triage point for conflicts.
 * Overseeing, resourcing and scheduling large-scale refactoring effort.

-The Technical Roadmap Working Group operates on the following basis:
+The TWG operates on the following basis:
-* The Working Group will meet at least monthly online.
+* The WG will meet at least monthly online.
-* The Working Group will meet face-to-face at least annually as a satellite to the User Meeting.
+* The WG will meet face-to-face at least annually.
-* All members of the Steering Committee are invited to attend meetings.
+* The WG organises the annual face-to-face Developer Workshop and (optionally) virtual Developer Workshops.
-* People can be invited to meetings who have a special interest or insight in a topic that cannot be channeled through a Working Group Member.
+* (repeat?)
+People can be invited to meetings who have a special interest or insight in a topic that cannot be channeled through a Working Group Member.
-* The technical roadmap is reviewed at every meeting as the first agenda item.
+* (repeat?)
+The CCR is reviewed at every meeting.
-* The Working Group organises the annual face-to-face Developer Workshop and the virtual Developer Workshop.
 * Membership is determined by Contributing Facility recommendations or (self-)nomination of Individual Contributors.
 New membership is approved by the existing membership.
-* The Working Group will elect a Chair from within the existing membership.
+* The WG will elect a Chair from within the existing membership.
+The position of Chair is for a fixed term appointment, reviewed annually by the WG.
-* The position of Chair is for a fixed term appointment, reviewed annually by the Working Group.
+* The WG will elect a Secretary that can be a person external to the TWG.
+The position of Secretary is for a fixed term appointment, reviewed annually by the WG.
-* Holds a list of its membership.
+* (repeat?)
+Holds a list of its membership.
-* The agenda and minutes of Working Group meetings will be published publicly.
+* The agenda and minutes of WG meetings will be published publicly.
-* The Working Group can be contacted by anyone outside the Collaboration via a mailing list.
+* The WG can be contacted by anyone outside the Collaboration via a mailing list.

 3.5 Scientific Communication Working Group.
 ------------------------------------------------------------